 All the improvements of Audi Sport’s new beast were clearly seen in the year’s 1000 Lakes rally in Finland as the car had much smoother transitions in the corners and an “urgency” to come back down over jumps.
 The S1 E2 in the hand of Blomqvist set no less than 16 fastest stages times, ultimately finishing in 2nd place only 48 seconds behind winner Salonen’s 205 T16.

 Rally ace Walter Röhrl, who played an important role in the Sport quattro S1 E2’s testing and development, describes it as one of the most intense machines he ever got to drive which demanded a high level of anticipation: “With this car, you have to think two corners ahead […] finding the correct balance between a decent pace and outright speed was a big challenge.”, he fondly recalls.
 Röhrl, unlike some of his teammates, was more than willing to adapt his driving to the car’s indomitable demands, and gave the S1 E2 its only WRC win at the 1985 Sanremo rally.
-This amazing effort has since been immortalized in a well known animated gif:
+This amazing effort has since been immortalised in a well known animated gif:

 In contrast, Stig Blomqvist still didn’t like where Audi was going with the car and, before the end of the season, he signed up with Peugeot for 1986.
 That move infamously led to Audi putting him on the sidelines for the rest of the 1985 season.
 Blomqvist stated years later that his perfect Group B car would have been a “long wheelbase” A2 quattro but with the S1 E2’s very much improved and brutal mechanical components.

 Sadly, Audi’s efforts at keeping the quattro a contender for the titles was to be in vain as the Peugeot 205 T16 still largely dominated 1985.
-This prompted some questionable decisions within Audi Sport, led by Roland Gumpert, as they were accused of cheating in the year’s Ivory Coast rally (by switching Michèle Mouton’s S1 with a chase car).
+This prompted some questionable decisions within Audi Sport, led by Roland Gumpert, as they were accused of cheating in the year’s Ivory Coast rally (by switching Michèle Mouton’s badly damaged S1 with a chase car).
 Some insiders saw this as an act of desperation to keep the quattro competitive at all costs.
 Albeit it was never proven, Gumpert lost his position soon afterwards.

 To make matters worse, Lancia unleashed the infamous Delta S4 at the end of the season which immediately brought the Italian team successive victories.
 For 1986, Ford was on its way with the RS200, and the level of competition would show no sign of letting down.
-Even though Audi was planning a rumored 1,000 HP version of the Sport quattro, all rally insiders agree that no amount of extra horsepower would have made Audi get its domination back.
-The Sport quattro S1 E2 would participate in only six WRC rallies before Audi decided to pull out of rallying due to the spectator deaths at the 1986 Portugal event.
-For Audi’s top management, this unfortunate accident gave them a perfect way out of an unsavory future while somewhat saving face at the same time.
+Even though Audi was planning a rumoured 1,000 HP version of the Sport quattro, all rally insiders agree that no amount of extra horsepower would have made Audi get its domination back.
+The Sport quattro S1 E2 would participate in only six WRC rallies before Audi decided to pull out of Group B rallying due to the spectator deaths at the 1986 Portugal event.
+For Audi’s top management, this unfortunate accident gave them a perfect way out of an unsavoury future while somewhat saving face at the same time.

 Although Audi would never admit it publicly, the quattro was a road car that was capable in rallying only due to its four wheel drive traction and power advantage.
 However, unlike the Peugeot 205 T16 and Lancia Delta S4, the quattro obviously wasn’t a purpose built rally car designed from scratch.
 The Sport quattro was a somewhat desperate attempt from the engineers to push the platform beyond its natural capabilities.
 Audi Sport knew this and had secretly started developing a mid-engine “silhouette” version of the quattro.
 When Audi’s top management found out, they killed the special project because they thought that would have meant that their current road going quattro was not up to the task of winning rallies (in the public’s point of view).
 This was most likely what truly made Gumpert lose his job.

-Audi later contended that Peugeot and the others “cheated” the spirit of homologation by building specialized rally cars from scratch rather than using a standard road going model as its base.
+Audi later contended that Peugeot and the others “cheated” the spirit of homologation by building specialised rally cars from scratch rather than using a standard road going model as its base.
 Basically, call it German pride or ego.
 However, this does not diminish the importance that the quattro played in shaping the automotive & rallying world.
 The fact that it stayed competitive for so long is a testament to Audi’s motto “Vorsprung durch Technik” (advancement through technology).

 Everyone will forever fondly remember the quattro’s exploits and the unmatched spectacle of the Sport quattro S1 E2.
 It may not gave been the fastest around a rally stage but it was certainly the most exciting rally car to see and hear.
 Group B’s legendary status would be much less today if not for this car.